Battle of Szőreg: Aftermath

 But his gravest mistake, which influenced the outcome of the whole Hungarian freedom war, was yet to come.
 After the battle instead of leading the Hungarian army following the line of the Maros upstream towards Arad, like Kossuth asked from him, where he could join his troops with the Army of the Upper Danube led by Artúr Görgei, he sent them towards south through Óbéba, Óbesenyő and Nagykikinda towards Temesvár.
-With this he enabled to Haynau's troops to join together, and foiled the possibility to join his forces with Görgei's.
+With this he enabled to Haynau's troops to join, and foiled the possibility to join his forces with Görgei's.

-On the other hand although Haynau by splitting his troops in three, while he marched from Pest to Szeged and the battle of Szőreg, he took an important risk, but this risk later only augmented his success.
+On the other hand, although Haynau by splitting his troops in three, while he marched from Pest to Szeged and the battle of Szőreg, he took an important risk, but this risk later only augmented his success.
 He probably understood from Dembiński's movements, that his opponent is not able to use the opportunities resulting from his decisions, and decided to take those risks for a greater success.
-Haynau won the battle even before this started, because Dembiński would had been forced to retreat from Szőreg even without Haynau's attack, thanks to the enveloping movements of Schlik's and Ramberg's two corps.
+Haynau won the battle even before this started, because Dembiński would have been forced to retreat from Szőreg even without Haynau's attack, thanks to the enveloping movements of Schlik's and Ramberg's two corps.

 After the battle Haynau positioned his troops as it follows: the former Benedek brigade led now, because of its commanders wounding, by Major General Eduard Freiherr Bersina von Siegenthal was positioned between Szőreg and Deszk, the Herzinger division inside and behind Szőreg, the Panyutyin division south from Szőreg, the former Bechtold cavalry division led now, thanks to its commanders replacement because of Haynau's dissatisfaction towards his way of leadership during the battle, by Lieutenant Field Marshal Karl von Wallmoden-Gimborn pitched camp at Szentiván, establishing connection with the detachment of the III. corps from Ráckeresztúr.
 The bulk of the III. corps held Oroszlámos, while the I. corps remained at Makó.